Soundsphere/lastavg/README.md

 ---
 ## Requirements
+OS: Linux only
 Run `pip install -r requirements.txt` to set everything up

 ## Install
-At the moment there's no up-to-date executable so just clone the repo and run the script
+At the moment there's no up-to-date executable so just clone the repo and run the script.

 ```
 git clone https://github.com/Soundsphere/lastavg.git